Wishes pour in from Indian cricket fraternity for Ganguly's speedy recovery | Sports-Games

 Wishes pour in from Indian cricket fraternity for Ganguly's speedy recovery

-Indian cricket fraternity, led by skipper Virat Kohli, on Saturday wished Sourav Ganguly a speedy recovery after the BCCI president and former India captain was hospitalised following a mild cardiac arrest.
+Indian cricket fraternity, led by Virat Kohli and Sachin Tendulkar, on Saturday wished Sourav Ganguly a speedy recovery after the BCCI president and former India captain was hospitalised following a mild cardiac arrest.
 The 48-year-old complained of dizziness during the morning workout and was rushed to a private hospital where doctors said his condition was ''stable and would need coronary angiogram''.

 ''I wish and pray for the speedy recovery of @SGanguly99.
 I've spoken to his family.
 Dada is stable and is responding well to the treatment,'' Shah wrote. ''Here's wishing the BCCI President a speedy recovery,'' BCCI posted in its official twitter handle.